bytex-solutions/snamp/docs/gateways/snmp-gateway.md

 jndi-ldap-factory | String | No | Full name of Java class used for instantiating LDAP client.
 Default value is `com.sun.jndi.ldap.LdapCtxFactory`.
 This value is valid for Oracle JDK and OpenJDK only.
 You must specify this parameter for any other JVM | `com.sun.jndi.ldap.LdapCtxFactory` ldap-user-password-attribute-name | String | No | Property name in the LDAP entry which holds password of the SNMPv3 user.
 Default value is `userPassword` | `userPassword`

 Note that parameters related to thread pool is omitted.
-See **SNAMP Configuration Guide** page for more information about thread pool configuration.
+See **User's Guide** page for more information about thread pool configuration.
 All other parameters will be ignored.

 ### SNMPv2 setup
 For SNMPv2 setup you need to use the following parameters: